technology-outreach-hawaii/technology-outreach-hawaii.github.io/_posts/2022-11-14-4th-Annual-ICSpark-Program.md

 <br/>

 Week by week content will tentatively include the following:

+1. Intro to HTML and CSS
+2. CSS Layout and Text Editors

 <ol type="1">
 <li>Intro to HTML and CSS</li>
 <li>CSS Layout and Text Editors</li>